D-Day Revisited is proposing a commemorative garden installation to celebrate our D-Day veterans on the 75th anniversary of the Normandy Landings.

 The ‘D-Day 75’ Garden will be exhibited on the South Grounds of the Royal Hospital Chelsea during the 2019 RHS Chelsea Flower Show, which will take place 21st-25th May 2019.
 75 Normandy veterans will be invited to take part and share their incredible stories with members of the public.

 With surviving Normandy veterans now approaching 100 years of age, this garden will provide a unique opportunity to celebrate our wartime generation and for visitors to hear the incredible stories of the men and women who experienced it first hand.
 We are therefore appealing to the public to help them bring this garden to life and create a lasting tribute to our treasured veterans.

-Each donation, no matter how small, is hugely appreciated by the charity and the Normandy veterans.
-Just £5 will pay for two of the 10,000 ‘Sea Thrift’ plants which are so intrinsic to the garden design.
+Each donation, no matter how small, is hugely appreciated.
+Just £7.50 will pay for three of the 7500 ‘sea thrift’ plants, which are so intrinsic to the garden design.

 If you would like to make a contribution to the project but prefer to do so by post, please make your cheque payable to “D-Day 75 Garden” and send it to: D-Day Revisited, The Armoury Building, Hawarden Aviation Park, Flint Road, Chester, CH4 0GZ.